 By far the most frequent problem we see when auditing OEE scores is inaccurately set Ideal Cycle Times.
 This can dramatically affect your OEE score.
 The problem often starts with companies deciding to use budget or standard times from their ERP system that are designed for scheduling and already include allocations for lost production time.
 The Ideal Cycle Time should have zero allocations for losses.
 It represents the absolute fastest speed that the process can run (sometimes referred to as the nameplate capacity or design speed).

-Make sure your OEE software enables you to audit your Ideal Cycle Times by allowing you to easily compare the Ideal Cycle Time and Run Cycle Time with the granularity of each run event.
+Make sure your OEE software enables you to audit your Ideal Cycle Times by easily comparing the Ideal Cycle Time and Run Cycle Time with the granularity of each run event.
 Also verify that you can associate each part with a specific Ideal Cycle Time and that you are alerted if OEE Performance is greater than 100% for a given part run (a sure sign that the Ideal Cycle Time is set too high).

 Your OEE score shows you how close you are to perfect production.
 100% OEE means you are manufacturing only good parts, as fast as possible, with no downtime.
 But on its own, your OEE score tells you nothing about what you need to improve and where you should focus.
 The true value of OEE comes from understanding and acting on the underlying losses: Availability Loss, Performance Loss, and Quality Loss.
 These losses tie directly to the Six Big Losses, which provide an excellent framework for understanding and improving productivity.
 Focus on addressing these losses and your OEE will improve naturally.